kumpan/unikorn/content/startpage/2020-05-20-startpage.md

 ---
 shorttitle: Startpage
-title: SEO, Web Projects, Digital Strategies
+title: Your partner for SEO, Web Projects & Digital Strategies
 description: We help companies with Web Projects, Digital Marketing, Strategies and Advanced SEO.
 Read more about how can we help you gain more relevant and converting traffic!